IQuOD/AutoQC/README.md

 python AutoQC.py tablename nProcessors
 ```

-where `tablename` is the postgres table to pull profiles from (probably the same as `tablename` in the last step), and `nProcessors` is how many processors you'd like to parallelize over
+where `tablename` is the postgres table to pull profiles from (probably the same as `tablename` in the last step), and `nProcessors` is how many processors you'd like to parallelize over.

 ### Result Summary